Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

    1. [Clone or fork a gist](#clone-or-fork-a-gist)
    1. [Editing a gist](#editing-a-gist)

-## Intermediate Git Commands

-From here the commands are a little more involved and are for when you start creating your own branches and/or contributing to open source projects.

 ## Branches

-A branch is a version of your project. `master` or `main` is the primary or live or production version of your project. `main` is the preferred default name for your production branch.
+A branch is a version of your project. `master` or `main` is the primary or live or production version of your project.
+FYI, `main` is the preferred default name for your production branch.

 You usually do not want to commit work-in-process (WIP) code to the master/main branch.
 Instead, create a new branch for each new feature of your project.

 Before you create `new_branch`, you want to make sure that you have a clean working directory (no uncommitted changes).
 So do `git status` and your other basic push commands before creating a new branch.

-> If you don't do not, you are in for problems such as merge conflicts, so just check and then push.
+> If you don't do that, you are in for problems such as merge conflicts, so just check and then push.

 Here are common commands you'll often use when working with branches: